ravisharda/flinkconnectors-docs/part1_TOC.md

  Regardless of the deployment option used, setting up Transport Layer Security (SSL/TLS) and client auth (short for authentication and authorization) are important steps towards a secure Pravega deployment.

  TLS encrypts client-server and internal communication.
 It also enables clients to authenticate the services running on the server nodes.
 Client auth enables the services to authenticate and authorize the clients.
-Pravega strongly recommends enabling both TLS and auth, for production clusters.
+Pravega strongly recommends

+ both TLS and auth, for production clusters.

  Setting up security - especially TLS - in a large cluster can be daunting at first.
 To make it easier, this document provides step-by-step instructions on how to enable and configure security manually.